Laura Sallés

 Laura Sallés López (born 15 February 1986) is a practitioner of judo from Andorra.
 She has participated in several World Championships and has won several medals at the Games of Small States.
-Sallés participated in the 2016 Summer Olympics, where she was the flag bearer for her country.
+Sallés participated in the 2016 Summer Olympics, serving as her country's flag bearer.
 In the Women's 63 kg, she lost to Katharina Haecker in the first round.